 The Claims Administrator may make benefit payments directly to In-Network Providers for Covered Services.
-If you use an Out-of-Network Provider, however, the Claims Administrator may make benefit payments to you or the Out-of-Network Provider, at our discretion.
+If you use an Out-of-Network Provider, however, the Claims Administrator may make benefit payments to you or the Out-of-Network Provider, at the Claims Administrator's discretion.
+A Member may assign benefits to a provider who is not an In-Network provider but it is not required.

+If a Member does not assign benefits to an Out-of-Network Provider, benefit payments may be sent to the Member.

 Payments may also be made to, and notice regarding the receipt and/or adjudication of claims sent to, an Alternate Recipient (any child of a Subscriber who is recognized, under a Qualified Medical Child Support Order (QMSCO), as having a right to enrollment under the Plan), or that person's custodial parent or designated representative.
 Any benefit payments made will discharge the Plan's obligation to pay for Covered Services.
 You cannot assign your right to benefits to anyone, except as required by a Qualified Medical Child Support Order as defined by ERISA or any applicable state law.